mstocco/mariostoc.co/content/racereports/2023-ironman-70.3-victoria.md

 was near identical to last year, so where did the improvements in time come from?

-* New TT Bike with a new position, Di2 shifting, an extra cog on the rear wheel, 28c tires versus 25c.
+* New TT Bike with a new position, Di2 shifting, an extra cog on the rear wheel, 28c tires versus 25c, etc.
 * A winter on a smart trainer where I am pedalling in the aerobars.
 * Dropping weight.
 This time last year, I averaged 79.6 Kg, this past week 76.4 Kg was my average (-7 pounds).
 * Slight changes to the bike course (highway section vs bike path, moving the turnaround on Willis Point versus Downey Road).